-The Issuer:

-The Issuer is a mineral resource company engaged in the acquisition, exploration and development of mineral resource properties.
+The Issuer: The Issuer is a mineral resource company engaged in the acquisition, exploration and development of mineral resource properties.
 The sole mineral resource property of the Issuer at the present time is comprised of 539.16 hectares of a mineral claim block located in the southern Monashee Pass area, Vernon Mining Division, British Columbia (the "Cattle Creek Property") on which the Issuer has acquired a 100% right, title and interest.
-See "Corporate Structure", "General Development of the Business" and "Narrative Description of the Business".
+See "Corporate Structure", "General Development of the Business" and "Narrative

-The Offering:
+Description of the Business".

-The Offering consists of 6,650,000 common shares (each a "Share") of the Issuer.
+The Offering: The Offering consists of a minimum of 4,000,000 Shares and a maximum of 5,000,000

+Shares.